Rewiring your home?

 1 – Testing your existing electrical installation

-In many cases the first step is to inspect and test your existing electrical installation.
+In most cases the first step is to inspect and test your existing electrical installation.

 This test will identify dangers or defects and establish which parts need replacing and what is in a satisfactory condition for continued use.